CODE-at-TACC/summer-2015/parallel/03-distributed-graphics.md

 $ hostname -I
 ```

 Exchange ip addresses with your neighbor to fill in the `partnerIP` variable in the `send_mesage` sketch.
-Now, you just need to fill in a message to send to your partner by modifying `myMessage`.
-After you've both modified these variables, run your sketch and you should see output that looks like:
+Now, you just need to make in a message to send to your partner by modifying `myMessage`.
+After you've both modified these variables, run both of your sketch and you Pis connect to eachother you should see the following output:

 ```
 Server Running
 Connected to partner at N.N.N.N
 ```

-If you don't see the connected message, make sure your partner launched their program and then verify that the IP address you filled in before trying again.
+If you don't see the "connected" message, make sure your partner launched their program and then verify that the IP address you filled in before trying again.
 If you did, hit any key while the small sketch window is selected to send your message to their server.
 This is done with the `keyPressed()` block of code.

 ```processing
 void keyPressed() {